sparcl package

 Returns:

-A list of the subset of sparcl_ids in the given uuid_list that are NOT stored in the SPARC database.
+A list of the subset of sparcl_ids in the given uuid_list that are NOT stored in the SPARCL database.

 Example